-How to switch from Windows Phone to iPhone
+How to switch from a Windows phone to iPhone

 If the latest crop of iPhones has you ditching your old Windows Phone, here's how you bring all your data with you.

-If you've been using Windows Phone for a while, you no doubt have a considerable amount of data stored on your device, including contacts, calendars, email, messages, favorite apps, music, photos and more.
-There's no automated Switch to iOS app for Windows Phone the way there is for Android, but there are cloud services like OneDrive, and iOS apps like Office, Outlook, Skype, and more than make easier than ever before.
+If you've been using a Windows phone for a while, you no doubt have a considerable amount of data stored on your device, including contacts, calendars, email, messages, favorite apps, music, photos and more.
+There's no automated Switch to iOS app for your Windows phone the way there is for Android, but there are cloud services like OneDrive, and iOS apps like Office, Outlook, Skype, and more than make easier than ever before.

 With Apple's iCloud service, iTunes — the company's all-in-one media player, manager, and sync service — may not be needed anywhere near as much as before.
 There might still be occasions when you want to transfer big files, make local backups, or trouble shoot problems.
 Then iTunes, clunky as it is, is invaluable.
 Mac owners will find it pre-installed, but for Windows navigate yourself to the link below to get started.

-Contacts, calendars and email
+Moving over your contacts, calendars and email

 Our phones have quickly become our main communications tools, beyond just calling relatives.
 Managing both work and personal lives in our pockets is very much a thing and moving your contacts, calendars and email to your new iPhone will be top priority.

 Fortunately, Apple makes it pretty easy.
 Assuming you've been using your Microsoft account to keep these three entities, you'll be able to import to your iPhone with ease.
-Before you proceed, it's a good idea to go back to your Windows Phone and make sure you've backed it all up first.
+Before you proceed, it's a good idea to make sure you've backed up your Windows phone first.

-On your iPhone, open up the "Settings" app and scroll down until you find the option for "Mail, Contacts, Calendars."
-Tap on it and then on "Add Account."

-You can now add any number of accounts, including Outlook.com and Exchange.
-Tap on the one your personal information is stored with and follow the instructions to login and link up your account with your phone.

-Once the account has been added, tap on it and ensure the sliders for the information you wish to sync are activated.
+Once the account has been added, make sure you've enabled syncing for all of the data you want transferred to your iPhone.

+- If you're not already in your new account screen, tap Accounts in the upper left corner to go back to the Accounts screen.

+- Tap the Calendars switch to turn on and sync your calendar data.
+When it's on, the switch is green.

+Tap the Notes switch to turn on and sync your iPhone's Notes content, which will appear in your email account under Notes.

-Now, your Microsoft account will pull in your email, your contacts and your calendar to the relevant stock apps on the iPhone.
-And you're good to go.
+Your Microsoft account will pull in your email, your contacts and your calendar to the relevant stock apps on the iPhone.

 You also have the option of using the Microsoft Outlook app on your iPhone to manage your Outlook email and calendars.
 It's considered by many to be the best mail client on iOS, so it's worth checking out.

-Your photos and videos
+Moving over your photos and videos

 You can opt to start fresh, or better still, backup all your photos to your computer and your favorite online service, and then go from there.

 The best option is to use the cloud.
-If you've been using Windows Phone then there's a strong chance you had your phone set to auto-upload your photo library to OneDrive.
-If you didn't have it set this way, there's still time to do it and upload your entire phones photo library to Microsoft's cloud.
-And you can still upload your iPhone photos to OneDrive as well to keep your full back catalog rolling.
+If you've been using Windows Mobile then there's a strong chance you had your phone set to auto-upload your photo library to OneDrive.
+If you didn't have it set this way, there's still time to do so and upload your entire photo library to Microsoft's cloud.
+You can also upload your iPhone photos to OneDrive, so you don't have to switch from what you're familiar and comfortable with.

 With this you just need to install the OneDrive app from the App Store and you'll have instant access to all your photos wherever you are.

-Or, if you're a user of Dropbox, the other big, cross-platform popular option, same applies.
+Or, if you use Dropbox, the other big, cross-platform popular option, same applies.
 Make sure everything has uploaded then grab the Dropbox app for iPhone and you'll be set.

-With no expandable storage on the iPhone we strongly recommend the cloud route if you want to have easy access to all your old Windows Phone photos.
+With no expandable physical storage on the iPhone we strongly recommend the cloud route if you want to have easy access to all of the photos you've been collecting on your Windows phone.
 You'll be snapping a ton with the iPhone camera so don't fill up that storage with gigabytes of old stuff.

-If you can't or simply don't want to use the cloud, you can still make the transfer over a good, old-fashioned cable.
+If you can't or simply don't want to use the cloud, you can still make the transfer using a good, old-fashioned cable.
 If you're using a Windows 10 PC getting your photos off your phone is straight forward.
-You can either go through the Phone Companion app, which then imports from your phone into the Photos app, or you can just navigate to your phone in File Explorer, find the folder and drag and drop.
+You can either go through the Phone Companion app, which then imports from your Windows phone into the Photos app, or you can just navigate to your phone in File Explorer, find the folder and drag and drop.

-On a Mac it's a little more difficult since the Windows Phone app doesn't appear to be available for download anymore.
-If you already have it on your Mac you can still use it to sync your content, assuming you didn't update to Windows 10 Mobile.
-If you did, you're in a pickle, as the app doesn't seem to work with the latest version of the operating system.
-So you'll want to use one of the cloud options detailed below.
+On a Mac, it's a little more difficult.
 To move photos from your computer to your iPhone requires iTunes.
-With the phone connected via the USB to Lightning cable you'll be able to select items to sync between the phone and the computer.
+With your iPhone connected via the USB-to-Lightning cable you'll be able to select items to sync between the phone and the computer.

 Microsoft is a big supporter of cross-platform apps and services.
 As such, all the most popular apps are available to use on iPhone.
 And they're pretty good too, for the most part.
 We've already linked up OneDrive and Outlook above, the list below will help you find some of the other big ones.